Financial and operational pressure

 Increased revenue and efficiency

-A year into the Flatiron RCM partnership, ECHO practice collections increased by 10% and A/R aged over 120 days dropped by 25%.
+A year into the Flatiron RCM partnership, ECHO practice collections increased by ten percent and A/R aged over 120 days dropped by 25 percent.

 ECHO optimized their team’s capacity to focus on their patients and revenue expansion initiatives.
 Today, ECHO is working on opening an in-house oral pharmacy to enable better patient care.
 Shifting authorization and billing work to Flatiron freed up time for ECHO staff to focus on building this new business line.
 Anne Slam now has time to focus on this and other strategic projects.
 She said, “Since the launch of our RCM partnership with Flatiron, we have been able to achieve an exceptional level of oversight, accountability and efficiency that has allowed me and my team to direct our focus on the complexity of practice operations and patient care.”